How Does LendingTree Get Paid?

 Use our auto loan calculator to determine how much car you can afford.

 Below you’ll find tables with estimates for average monthly payments for the most popular GMC models.
-You can use these tables to approximate your payments if you’re still shopping for an auto loan, or, if you already have a quote for a loan, you can compare the payment in your offer to our estimate.
-Just find the payment that corresponds with your credit score and preferred GMC model.
+These can help you guess your payments or compare auto loan quotes you already have.
+Just match your credit score and common GMC model with the payments shown.

-Note that these average monthly payments are estimates.
-Your final monthly payment will depend on several factors, including your total down payment, credit score, selected loan term, add-ons and any deals or offers you might qualify for.
+The monthly payments listed are just estimates.
+Your actual payment will vary based on things like your down payment, credit score, repayment length, and any deals you get.

 How did we get these numbers?